-Examination Board: Edexcel Available levels: AS level 8MA0

-Entry requirements: Grade 7 in Mathematics

-Head of Department: Mr P Tank
+Examination Board: Available levels: Entry requirements: Head of Department: Edexcel AS level 8MA0 Grade 7 in Mathematics Mr P Tank

 In addition to the full A level in Mathematics and Further Mathematics, this year Jumeirah College will be offering the Advanced Subsidiary GCE course in Mathematics (AS Level).
 Students opting for A Level mathematics do not need to apply for this course.